 - Are committed to understanding and evaluating the impact and effectiveness of their work.

-In addition, we prioritize funding for projects that:
+We prioritize funding for projects that:

 Offer the strongest opportunities for us to further our vision and goals;